-Grant funds may be used to pay reasonable and prudent wages for internships and work experience included in the scope of work with the approval of the Grant Officer.
-The applicant should state how the wages or other costs will be supported beyond the life of the grant if necessary to the continuation of the project.
+Grant funds may be used to pay reasonable and prudent wages for employment, or for work experiences that lead to employment or credentials and where the objective assessment and Individual Career Plan indicate work experiences are appropriate.
+For the purpose of this FOA, applicants must ensure they pay wages, or connect participants to work experiences or partner employers that pay wages of at least \$15 per hour, for any activities funded by or reimbursed by grant funds.
+The applicant must be able to demonstrate how wages will be supported beyond the life of the grant if necessary to the continuation of the project.
 Grant recipients will be expected to have policies in place that employ sound management practices and adhere to consistent and equitable treatment; case managers and staff must be trained on such policies to ensure consistent treatment and application across all participants.
 Such policies should describe the frequency and value in which the payments will be issued, as well as participant eligibility, applicability, and accountability (supporting documentation, reconciliation, etc.).